run-ai/docs/docs/admin/researcher-setup/use-secrets.md

 A Kubernetes secret may hold multiple __key - value pairs__.

-## Using Secrets in Run:AI Jobs
+## Using Secrets in Run:ai Jobs

-Our goal is to provide Run:AI Jobs with secrets as input in a secure way.
-Using the Run:AI command-line, you will be able to pass a reference to a secret that already exists in Kubernetes.
+Our goal is to provide Run:ai Jobs with secrets as input in a secure way.
+Using the Run:ai command-line, you will be able to pass a reference to a secret that already exists in Kubernetes.

 ## Creating a secret